GLOSSARY OF TERMS

 assimilation of aether by all mass and all radiation; this process is

-the primary cause of gravitation.
-(2) a process of the
+the primary cause of contractile gravitation.
+(2) A process of the

-self-extinction of the space medium; the indirect contraction of aether
+self-extinction of the space medium; the stress-induced vanishment of

 and inertial mass.)